 Athletics

-A look at some of the top Red Bull athletes’ fitness routines.
+A look at some of the top Red Bull athletes’ fitness routines and how you can start the new year feeling motivated.

 The new year often brings a renewed commitment to fitness.
-But what if you could re-prioritize your health goals by adopting a workout routine inspired by top athletes?
-Here, we highlight four Red Bull athletes and share their training tips, tricks and exercises to inspire your fitness goals.
+Here, we highlight five Red Bull athletes and share their training tips, tricks and exercises to inspire your fitness goals.

 01